jolyonb/olxcleaner/wishlist.md

 - Obsolete components (eg, discussions in discussion directory)
 - Course tag has the three required attributes
-- Test internal links, including static folder image, css, js, and textbook pdfs (policy)
+- Test internal links, including all static folder links and textbook pdfs (policy)
 - Test that python code runs
 - Test that customgraders work when using expect calues in customresponse
 - Python code is wrapped in CDATA